Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Experimental Setup and Additional Experiments

-In this subsection, we compare the graph geometry induced by the learned positive real-valued functions and the graph geometry induced by the original edge weights for several heterophilic and homophilic benchmark datasets.
+Here, we compare the values induced by the learned positive real-valued functions and the values induced by the original edge weights for several heterophilic and homophilic benchmark datasets.
 We present the distributions of the values of $\frac{\varphi^2([i, j])\phi([i, j])}{\chi(i)}$ of DIGNN-$\Delta_\Phi$ over all edges and the distribution of original edge weights in \cref{app:fig:func}.

 We observe from \cref{app:fig:cora-org,app:fig:cora-learn,app:fig:citeseer-org,app:fig:citeseer-learn} that the distributions of the values of $\frac{\varphi^2([i, j])\phi([i, j])}{\chi(i)}$ on homophilic benchmark datasets, i.e., Cora and CiteSeer, are similar to the distributions of original normalized edge weights, which indicates that aggregating and transforming node features over the original graph topology is highly beneficial for label prediction.
 It explains why our models and explicit GNN baselines archive similar performance on these homophilic benchmark datasets.